Form and Survey Tools

 • Best For: Event registration

-• Not Great For: Other form uses; this app is strictly for event registration for Elon faculty, staff and students (must have an active Elon account to register)
+• Not Great For: Other form uses; this app is strictly for event registration for Elon faculty, staff, and students (must have an active Elon account to register)

 • How It Works: Many departments are already using this system and have established categories designated for their events.
 Departments can have multiple administrators in this system which can create/edit event registration.
 Event coordinators will send a link to potential registrants.
 Registrants must have an Elon username and password to register.
-During the event, event coordinators can track who is attending and then are able to export attendees as a CSV following the event.
+During the event, event coordinators can track who is attending and then are able to export attendees as a CSV file following the event.

 • How to Get Started: Contact the Technology Service Desk